-- Age: Most invasive breast cancers occur in women over age 55. - Family History: Women with an immediate family member (mother, sister, daughter) who has had breast cancer are twice as likely to develop the disease.
-Close male relatives with the disease also raises risk.
-If you have a family history of cancer, genetic testing may help determine risk. - Diet and Exercise: Overweight and/or physically inactive women have a higher risk of developing breast cancer. - Breast Conditions: Women with dense breast tissue and some benign breast conditions are at higher risk.
+- Age: Most invasive breast cancers occur in women over age 55. - Family History: Women with an immediate family member (mother, sister, daughter) who has had breast cancer are nearly twice as likely to develop the disease.
+A close male relative with the disease also raises risk.
+If you have a family history of cancer, genetic testing may help determine risk. - Diet and Exercise: Overweight and/or physically inactive women have a higher risk, especially after menopause. - Breast Conditions: Women with dense breast tissue and some benign breast conditions are at higher risk. - Menstrual Cycles: Starting menstruation early (before age 12) or completing menopause late (after age 55) raises risk. - Radiation: Radiation to the chest for another cancer is associated with a higher risk of breast cancer. - DES Exposure: Women who were exposed or had mothers exposed to diethylstilbestrol have a slightly higher risk.